the photo above to see an Album for Capri. Close the window to return to

-Click Capri to see photos in a Google Album.
+Click the photo above to see an Album for Capri.
 Close the window to return to this page.

 We made day trips from Naples to visit Capri, Vesuvius and Pompeii,